 This king founded shrines in the principal cities in his kingdom. and, at the same time, he attacked Babylonia and defeated the last king of the dynasty of Kassites.
 As a result, he enthroned his son Kutir-Nakhunte as the king of Babylon.
-Eight hundred towns were destroyed by this large scale intrusion and the statue of Manishtusu (Accadian dynasty) in Eshnunna, the triumphal monument of Naram-sin and the stone column inscribed with Hammurabi's Code of laws in SIPPAR and the obelisk of Manishtusu in kish were plundered by him.
+Eight hundred towns were destroyed by this large-scale intrusion and the statue of Manishtusu (Accadian dynasty) in Eshnunna, the triumphal monument of Naram-sin, and the stone column inscribed with Hammurabi's Code of laws in SIPPAR and the obelisk of Manishtusu in kish was plundered by him.
 He brought them to SUSA and donated them to the shrine of INSHUSHINAK.
 Later, Susa was chosen as the capital by CYRUS, the founder of the ACHAEMENLAN dynasty, and the capital was built by DARIUS 1.

 Darius not only erected the palace but promoted the consolidation of the trunk Road connecting the principal cities in West Asia.
 It is called the "ROYAL ROAD".
 The Royal road starting from Susa Crosses the TIGRIS river at the foot of Mt.
-ARBELA, passes the cities of HARRAN and aches EPHESOS, with its total length of 2683 Kilometers.
+ARBELA, passes the cities of HARRAN, and aches EPHESOS, with its total length of 2683 Kilometers.
 One hundred and eleven stations were Prepared along the road and they were provided with horses.
 Imperial messengers galloped changing horses.
 A part of the stone pavement of another important road connecting Susa and PERSEPOLIS still remains today, this road runs through "FAHLLAN" and the Gate of PERSIA.

 |Palace of Darius in Susa(Apadana Palace) and a view of French Castle|

 Another trunk road was the road from SUSA through Luristan to ECBATANA (present Hamadan).
-The famous Persian wars started by the military expedition of Darius to Greece were caused by Rebellions in Ionian colonies in Asia Minor.
+The famous Persian wars started by the military expedition of Darius to Greece were caused by the rebellions in Ionian colonies in Asia Minor.
 The most resistant were the people of Miletos.
 The bronze offering with the Archaic-Ionian inscription found at Susa is also a part of the sacked objects.
 At this time, the people of Miletos were taken to Susa as captives and reportedly were settled at the mouth of the Tigris later.

 Alexander's military expedition to the eastern lands which ended the Achaemenian Dynasty took place in the fourth century B.C.
-The Macedonian army led by him first swept Mesopotamia and occupied Babylon then Susa was conquered without storing resistance. the family of Darius was Kept in Susa, and the citadel of Susa built by Darius and the enormous amounts of treasures in the palace was under the control of Macedonians.
+The Macedonian army led by him first swept Mesopotamia and occupied Babylon then Susa was conquered without storing resistance. the family of Darius was Kept in Susa, and the citadel of Susa was built by Darius, and the enormous amounts of treasures in the palace was under the control of Macedonians.
 Thus Susa became the base of Alexander's maneuvers.

 |The Shahoor's Palace (Ardeshir II Palace) 2020 Tourist Attraction in Susa|